 - Smooth cream cheese onto whole grain crackers, and drizzle on a sweet preserve such as the Dragon Fruit Compote.

-- Warm and gooey, serve a wheel of baked Brie alongside crackers and the Cranberry-Orange jelly.
+- Warm and gooey, a wheel of baked Brie can be served alongside crackers and the Cranberry-Orange jelly.

 - For a deli delicacy, top crackers with honey mustard, smoked turkey, and a dollop of the Indian-Style Mango Chutney Jam.